 If you haven’t visited this paradisiacal place in Riviera Maya, perhaps you want to know more about Xel-Há.
-It is a wondrous park that houses an iconic natural inlet that is home for several flora and fauna species, plus being relevant among the Maya during their splendor times.
+It is a wondrous park that houses an iconic natural inlet that is home for several flora and fauna species, plus being relevant among the pre-Hispanic culture of the region during their splendor times.

-Since ancient times, the Maya discover this magnificent natural place.
-Xel-Há means “where water is born” since several underground rivers flow into the inlet at this wonder of nature.
+Since ancient times, the native civilization discover this magnificent natural place.
+Xel-Há means ''where water is born'', since several underground rivers flow into the inlet at this wonder of nature.

 Activities at Xel-Há

 This all-inclusive park in Tulum has a huge inlet where several underground rivers from the world's largest network flow.
 It is also home to various species, including four types of mangroves essential to the ecosystem.

 Here is the Queen Conch Sanctuary, where the specimens that inhabit the cove are studied and recorded.
 In addition, there is a nursery with more than 270 species of native plants, some threatened.